Abjad/abjad/trunk/abjad/docs/source/system_overview/parsing/index.rst

 Parsing
 =======

-Abjad provides a growing number of language parsers.
-The most important of these is a sophisticated LilyPond parser.
+Abjad provides a small number of domain-specific language parsers.
+The most important of these is its LilyPond parser.

 LilyPond Parsing
 ----------------